 A special exam that includes the collection of evidence that is used in criminal prosecution may be conducted up to 120 hours after an assault; the optimal time though is within the first 72 hours.
 This special exam is recommended to evaluate your physical condition as well as to maintain all your legal options.
 The exam is performed by a certified sexual assault nurse examiner.

 The victim may choose to have this exam performed by a sexual assault nurse examiner at the emergency department of either Saint Vincent Health Center or UPMC Hamot.
 The student may choose not to have evidence collected but may need an examination and treatment to prevent sexually transmitted disease or pregnancy.
-This service is provided by appointment at the Health and Wellness Center or by walk-in at either emergency departments.
+This service is provided by appointment at the Health and Wellness Center or without an appointment at either emergency department.
 The evidence or non-evidence exam is done at no cost to the victim.

 Cost: Charges incurred at the hospital for the routine examination, laboratory, follow-up care, and transportation will be covered by the University.
 Any rape-related care, with or without evidence collection, laboratory, and follow-up care, also will be provided free of charge at the Health and Wellness Center.

 Transportation: Transportation options include an ambulance or a ride share choice of the student (accompanied by a friend).
 The ambulance can be reached by calling 911 (on or off campus).
-Another option is calling the Crime Victim Center, which has trained staff who can assist in the transportation and accompaniment of sexual assault victims to the hospital.
-The twenty-four hour hotline number is 814-455-9414.
+Another option is calling the Crime Victim Center, which has trained staff who can assist in transporting and accompanying sexual assault victims to the hospital.
+The twenty-four-hour hotline number is 814-455-9414.